serverless/serverless/docs/providers/aws/guide/plugins.md

 #### Command

-A CLI _Command_ that can be called by a user, e.g. `serverless deploy`.
+A CLI _Command_ that can be called by a user, e.g. `serverless foo`.
 A Command has no logic, but simply defines the CLI configuration (e.g. command, parameters) and the _Lifecycle Events_ for the command.
 Every command defines its own lifecycle events.

 ```javascript
 'use strict';